PMArkive/SMEncounterRNGTool/parameters/Pre-Honey Correction.md

 186F = 3.1s

 ## Pre-Honey Correction
 `Correction` for seed frame advance in this tool.
-There is a random numbers consumption while loading the map before the honey animation, which varies from place to place.
+There is a random numbers consumption while loading the map before the honey animation, which varies from place to place.<br>

 ### UB
 Location|Correction